Pete Fenlon: Career

 He began his career by creating custom fantasy role playing game rules and drawing detailed, full-color Middle-earth maps after passing the Bar exam.
 He has created and published games and fiction since 1980.

-Fenlon began playing Dungeons & Dragons when it was introduced in 1974, and by the late seventies he, S. Coleman Charlton and Kurt Fischer were developing a set of unique house rules for their six-year campaign.
-They decided to turn their rules into a business, starting Iron Crown Enterprises in 1980.
-Fenlon's first map of Middle-earth was printed in A Campaign and Adventure Guidebook for Middle-earth in 1982, and his maps continued to be used in ICE's Middle-earth Role Playing books for about 15 years.
+Fenlon began playing Dungeons & Dragons when it was introduced in 1974, and Fenlon, S. Coleman Charlton and Kurt Fischer were developing house rules for their six-year campaign set in Middle-earth, starting Iron Crown Enterprises in 1980 to make a business with their unique rules.
+Fenlon's first Middle-earth map was printed in A Campaign and Adventure Guidebook for Middle-earth in 1982, and his maps continued to appear in ICE's Middle-earth Role Playing supplements for about 15 years.
 He also worked on ICE's Rolemaster and Shadow World games.
-In October 2000, Fenlon announced that ICE had entered chapter 7 bankruptcy.
+Fenlon announced in October 2000 that Iron Crown Enterprises had entered chapter 7 bankruptcy.

 In 2000–01, Fenlon became involved in development of alternate reality game The Beast, for which he served as Content Lead and Producer.
 Together with Jordan Weisman, Sean Stewart, and Elan Lee, he was one of The Beast's four "Puppetmasters" and awarded a Peabody Award for Transmedia Storytelling on March 24, 2022.

 In 2007, Fenlon was appointed CEO of Mayfair Games, the worldwide English-language publisher of Catan (from 1997 until 2015 The Settlers of Catan).
 In 2016, he became CEO of Catan Studio, Inc., an independent studio with the Asmodee Group (see Asmodée Éditions).